Air mattress: Air beds

 Larger, more elaborate air mattresses (known as "air beds" in British English speaking locations) have come on the market in recent years that are intended for guest use or as permanent beds in the bedroom.
 Bed sizes for temporary air beds range from twin to king size, but few guest bed manufacturers offer king size as most guest air beds are sold outside the United States where king-size mattresses are not standard.
 Most permanent air beds use easy-to-find conventional sheets and bedding.
 California King (or Western King) sheets and bedding may be more difficult to find as this size was originally conceived for the waterbed industry.

 Raised guest or temporary beds are typically raised off the ground to keep users away from the floor and offer a more traditional mattress experience.
 Though 'raised' air beds are off the ground, they are not designed for full-time use, as the base of the bed is an air chamber and not a solid foundation.

 Health benefits

 Air mattresses can also improve the quality of life (and potentially provide some measure of relief) for people who suffer with back pain.
 Having the ability to adjust the firmness of a mattress to accommodate different body shapes, sizes, and weights, can be a factor in the healing process.
 Air mattresses are sometimes used to protect bedridden people from pressure sores, which can create life-threatening ulcers.
-Additionally, air mattresses manufactured without the use of materials that may release VOCs or other toxic compounds from the manufacturing process (which can exacerbate allergies in children or other sensitive individuals) are available.
+Hygiene issues regarding sweat, oils, or other bodily fluids are easily removed by washing the air mattress with warm water along with mild detergents such as liquid soap or heavily diluted bleach and letting it air dry in the shade.
+New air mattresses can be washed in the same manner as with hygiene related issues but using hot (70 deg Celsius) instead of warm water.
+Some air mattresses can be manufactured without the use of materials that may release VOCs or other toxic compounds from the manufacturing process (which can exacerbate allergies in children or other sensitive individuals) are available.